 When additional information is requested by the member state of refund, it has at least six months to issue its decision on the claim.
-When more information is requested (after a first request), the final decision should be made within eight months of receipt of the application.
+When more information is requested (after a first request), the final decision should be (i) The formalities that must be complied with if a country is the Member State made within eight months of receipt of the application.

-Once the tax authorities decide to issue a refund, it must be paid within 10 business days after expiration of the above deadlines.
+Once the tax authorities decide to issue a refund, it must be paid within 10 (ii) The formalities/thresholds/requirements that must be taken into account if a business days after expiration of the above deadlines.
 If payment of the refund is delayed, the tax authorities will have to pay (late refund) interest.

-The rules for non-EU businesses are similar to those for EU businesses, except that:
+The rules for non-EU businesses are similar to those for EU businesses, except

-- Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, Switzerland and (in exceptional cases) the UK do not allow claims unless there is a reciprocity agreement or reciprocal treatment for the recovery of VAT and other turnover taxes with the country in which the non-EU business is established. - A fiscal representative (for VAT refund purposes) may need to be appointed in some member states. - Non-EU businesses usually must support claims with a certificate of "taxable status" rather than a certificate of VAT status.
-This should indicate that the non-EU business is a taxable person for business purposes in its own country (e.g. form IRS 6166 for USestablished companies).
+- Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, Switzerland and (in exceptional cases) the UK do not allow claims unless there is a reciprocity agreement or reciprocal treatment for the recovery of VAT and other turnover taxes with the country in which the non-EU business is established. - A fiscal representative (for VAT refund purposes) may need to be appointed in some member states. - While the deadline to apply for E.U. refunds to E.U established businesses is harmonized to 30 September of the year following the VAT year, refunds' deadlines from Non E.U. countries or from E.U. countries to Non-E.U. established companies may vary (usually on 30 June or 30 September of the year following the VAT year).
+Significant exceptions are: - in The United Kingdom where the deadline to recover UK VAT is on the 31 December following the "prescribed year" (see definition of the "prescribed year" in the United Kingdom country section below) and - in The Netherlands where refund claims are still accepted up to 5 years following the tax point (usually the invoice date) although businesses submitting the refund claim after the official deadline (30 June of the year following the VAT year) are not allowed to appeal in front of the Court if for any reason the refund claim is rejected.
+Note that informal appeals to the tax officer in charge of the refund claim are always allowed. - Non-EU businesses usually must support claims with a certificate of "taxable status" rather than a certificate of VAT status.
+This should indicate that the non-EU business is a taxable person for business purposes in its own country (e.g. form IRS 6166 for US- established companies).